opentext/github-action-ft-integration-mbt/README.md

 In the following documentation, the **OpenText Core Software Delivery Platform** and **OpenText Software Delivery Management** will collectively be referred to as 'the product'.

 This is a custom GitHub Action which facilitates communication between GitHub and the product (formerly known as ALM Octane/ValueEdge) regarding CI/CD.
-The action will monitor an automation workflow and will reflect it into the product.
+The action will enable your GitHub repository to trigger MBT test runs and synchronize results with OpenText SDP/SDM.

 ## 2. Table of Contents